yanickc/deces_quebec/README_english.md

 - The beginning of 2020 started like 2019.
 The excess death is concentrated in one peak late in season.

+- The excess compared to the average for the 2015 season is greater than that of 2018, although the total for 2015 is smaller.
+It's the season during which we had the most deaths in excess of the average.

 - The last 3 weeks are not covered in the ISQ data. **The chart will be updated** when available.
 Until then **we can project the total for the 2020 season to 46,390** using data from weeks 13 to 15, which has the effect of copying the